-(3.7% of revenue) compared to the same period in 2007.
-The increase in SG&A expenses for the second quarter of 2008 is due primarily to higher variable compensation costs partially offset by foreign exchange gains.
-The decrease in SG&A expenses for the first half of 2008 is due primarily to foreign exchange gains.
-During 2008, we recorded foreign exchange gains in Canada and Europe as a result of changes to the Euro, Czech koruna and Canadian dollar compared to the U.S. dollar.
-The amount of foreign exchange gains or losses will fluctuate from quarter to quarter and is dependent on market conditions and the value of our asset or liability positions in each period.
+SG&A expenses for the first nine months of 2008 increased 2% to \$223.8 million (3.9% of revenue) compared to \$219.5 million (3.7% of revenue) for the same period in 2007.
+The increase in SG&A expenses for the first nine months of 2008 is due primarily to higher variable compensation costs offset partially by lower IT consulting and support costs.
+The impact of foreign exchange on a year-to-date basis is minimal, as the foreign exchange losses recorded during the third quarter of 2008 have more than offset the foreign exchange gains recognized in the first half of 2008.
+During the first half of 2008, we recorded approximately \$8 million in foreign exchange gains in Canada and Europe as a result of changes to the Euro, Czech koruna and Canadian dollar compared to the U.S. dollar.